prince-the-professor/food-order/README.md

 # food-order

-This project is a basic online food delivery system which involves basic features like order place, assign & update.
+This project is a online food delivery service which involves basic features like order place, assign & update.

 APIs are